nasa-jpl/ION-DTN/README.txt

 	./configure -h

-To build ION for Android, cd into ion-open-source/arch-android and see the instructions in the README.bionic text file.

-To build ION for RTEMS, cd into ion-open-source/arch-rtems and see the instructions in the README text file.

-To build ION for Windows, see the instructions in the "Building ION from source on Windows.pdf" document.
+To build ION for Windows, please download the Windows installer.

-To build ION for the ARM-based AT91SAM9G20 board, cd into ion-open-source/arch-uClibc and see the instructions in the "ARM build.pdf" file.

 It's also possible to build the individual packages of ION, using platform-specific Makefiles in the package subdirectories.
+Currently the only actively maintained platform-specific Makefile is for 64-bits Linux under the "i86_48-fedora" folder.
 If you choose this option, be aware of the dependencies among the packages:

 	The "ici" package must be built ("make" and "make install")